 An HSA account is a tax-advantaged health savings account.
 HSA funds can be used to pay for qualified medical expenses at any time without federal tax liability or penalty.
 With this account, the money that you save rolls over every year and accumulates if not spent.
 This money can be spent on deductibles, long-term care coverage, and more.
 Any unused portion can also be used for future health care cost as you get older.

-If you are not saving the recommended 15% of gross annual income, allocate the additional money you receive in your paycheck to build liquidity, contribute to retirement or build wealth.
+If you are not saving the recommended 15 percent of gross annual income, allocate the additional money you receive in your paycheck to build liquidity, contribute to retirement or build wealth.
 Make this automatic so you don’t get used to spending the extra money.

 This is the perfect time to sit down with an adviser and make sure you are taking advantage of all the tax breaks you are entitled to receive.
 You may also find that as things in your life change, so should your tax and financial plans.
 A change in your family situation like divorce, kids growing up, taking care of elderly parents and death can have an impact on your tax situation.
 Many people don’t realize the impact a change in their tax status can have.
 Going from married filing jointly to single, for example, can mean an increase in what you owe the IRS.
 Don’t get caught off guard.
 The more knowledgeable you are, the more opportunity you have to be prepared.